An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations: Formal asymptotic analysis

 We now state a useful lemma. \begin{lemma} When $\varepsilon$ tends to $0$, we have: \begin{itemize} \item $\theta^{n+1}_{g,i} = e^{-c \sigma_i^{n+1} \Delta t / \varepsilon^2} \longrightarrow 0$, \item $\theta^{n+1}_{g,ij} = \half(\theta_{g,i}^{n+1} + \theta_{g,j}^{n+1} ) \longrightarrow 0$, \item $ D_{g,ij}^{n+1} = ( 1 - \theta^{n+1}_{g,ij} ) \frac{\varepsilon }{3\sigma^{n+1}_{g,ij}}(1-e^{-c \sigma_{g,ij}^{n+1}\Delta t/ \varepsilon^2}) (b_g + \frac{T}{4} \pdrv{b_g}{T})_{ij}^{n+1} \longrightarrow \frac{\varepsilon }{3\sigma_{g,ij}^{n+1}} (b_g + \frac{T}{4} \pdrv{b_g}{T})_{ij}^{n+1} $ , \item $ \chi_{g,i}^{n+1} = \frac{\sigma_{g,i}^{n+1} }{\frac{\varepsilon^2}{c \Delta t} + \sigma_{g,i}^{n+1} } \longrightarrow 1 $. \end{itemize} \end{lemma} As a consequence, the convective flux $F^{C,n+1}_{g,ij} $ defined in \eqref{eq_fulldis_fluxA} has the following limit:

 while the diffusive flux $F_{g,ij}^{D,n+1}$ defined in \eqref{eq_def_diffusiveFLux} scaled by the factor $\frac{1}{\varepsilon}$ has the following limit:

-Next, we show that the full discretization with Picard iteration with predictor-corrector procedure possesses the following asymptotic behavior. \begin{proposition} When $\varepsilon$ tends to $0$, in the prediction step, the limit of the full discretization of the scaled radiative transfer equation \eqref{eq_RTE_scaled} approaches to the implicit scheme for the quasilinear diffusion equation for $(T^{(0)})^4:$
+Next, we show that the full discretization, using Picard iteration with a predictor-corrector procedure, possesses the following asymptotic behavior. \begin{proposition} When $\varepsilon$ tends to $0$, in the prediction step, the limit of the full discretization of the scaled radiative transfer equation \eqref{eq_RTE_scaled} approaches to the implicit scheme for the semilinear diffusion equation for $(T^{(0)})^4:$

 while in the correction step, the limit approaches to the implicit scheme for the nonlinear diffusion equation for $T^{(0)}:$

 \end{proposition}

 \begin{proof} In the prediction step \eqref{eq_prediction}, with the scale \eqref{eq_diffusiveScale}, we have the scheme: